 Many students from refugee backgrounds need support in learning English as an additional language or dialect (EAL/D) to enable them to access the curriculum.
 They may also have emotional, welfare and other educational support needs as a result of their experiences, and sometimes disrupted or limited prior schooling.

 Like all students, refugee students need a safe and welcoming school environment.

 School-aged refugee students, in particular high school students, generally require intensive and coordinated support.

 Schools receive resources to provide English as an additional language or dialect support for refugee students through the New Arrivals Program or the English language proficiency equity loading.

 Additional resources are provided to support refugee students through the targeted (individual student) funding component of the Resource Allocation Model.
 Schools receive a per capita amount for each refugee student who has been enrolled in an Australian school for less than 3 years.
 Data collected in the English as an additional language or dialect annual survey is used to allocate these funds.

 - specialist counsellor or psychological support

 - additional English language learning and literacy support

-- peer support to assist refugee students to participate actively in the school community
+- support to assist refugee students to participate actively in the school community

 - mentoring to support refugee students in their transition to work or further education.